 Answer: No—even if the dancer is technically ready for the Summer Intensive experience, we do not stretch the dorm rules.
 We have dancers in the dorm up til about age 22.
 We are not set up to enforce different rules for different age groups.
 We have one set of rules for ages 13-17, who are guided by Residence Assistants.
-Dancers 18 and over may live in the dorms without this RA supervision, although they also have commonsense rules that they must sign off on, relating to issues such as drugs or alcohol (ie, not allowed).
-But therefore it is not appropriate to also have dancers younger than 12.
+Dancers 18 and over may live in the dorms.

-Question: Do the dancers need to present any prepared material?
+Question: Do the dancers need to present any prepared material at the audition?

 Question: When do they get the results?

 Answer: It depends on each audition.
-Generally, results will arrive in the mail about 10 days after the audition.
-We do not have a rolling deadline for return of deposits, as some organizations do.
+Generally, results will arrive via email within about 10 days after the audition.
+We do not have a 2-week deadline for return of deposits, as some organizations do.
 However, the Summer Intensive does fill to capacity each year, so it is wise to return the registration and deposits as soon as you have made your decision.
-If you need to know the results sooner in order to make a choice between programs, please call Carol Bellis at (609) 921 7758 x 14.
+If you need to know the results sooner in order to make a choice between programs, please call Carol Bellis at (609) 921 7758 x 30.